phpspec/phpspec/docs/cookbook/templates.rst

     {
     }

-You can also override the templates for all projects by creating a template in `.phpspec` in your home directory.
+You can also override the templates for all your projects by creating a template in `.phpspec` in your home directory.

 **phpspec** uses the first template it finds by looking in this order: